(1) The privilege of the writ of habeas corpus shall not be suspended, unless when in cases of rebellion or invasion the public safety may require it.

 (7) Abortion shall not be a protected right in the Federation or any place subject to its jurisdiction and the Congress and the several States shall have the concurrent power to restrict or prohibit abortion, assisted suicide, or euthanasia provided that a law of a State which is more restrictive than a law of Congress shall govern.

-(8) Homosexual, transgender, or other sexually deviant behavior shall not become a protected right under this Constitution nor shall non-heterosexuals be allowed to serve in the Armed Forces.
-But this clause shall not be construed to deny non-heterosexuals all other rights and protections enjoyed by all lawful Citizens.
+(8) Gender dysphoria or other sexually deviant behavior shall not become a protected right under this Constitution nor shall be allowed to serve in the Armed Forces.
+But this clause shall not be construed to deny persons suffering from gender dysphoria all other rights and protections enjoyed by all lawful Citizens.

-(5) Unless otherwise provided for by law or explicit written permission it shall be assumed that a person or his heirs has not given any consent for release of any records.
+(6) Unless otherwise provided for by law or explicit written permission it shall be assumed that a person or his heirs has not given any consent for release of any personal records.

 (1) The sovereign authority and the legislative power of Citizens to enact, repeal, and amend public policy, laws, charters, create Citizen Grand Juries, and repeal or ratify constitutional amendments by Federal or state initiatives or referendums shall not be denied or abridged by this Federation or any State.